bobwol/facebook-chatbot-tutorial/README.md

-# chatbot-tutorial
+# Facebook Chatbot Tutorial
-chatbot sample app using facebook messenger plattform, api.ai and node.js
+Step by step guide how to build a chatbot sample app using facebook messenger plattform and node.js

 This sample shows how to create a fully functional chatbot.

 1. Build Facebook integration with node.js backend
-2. Create API.ai conversation
-3. Deploy on Heroku
+2. Deploy on Heroku

 # Facebook integration

 1. create a Facebook Page
 2. create a Facebook App  --> https://developers.facebook.com/
 3. subscribe your webhook to the page events

-# Create API.AI conversation

-1. create API.ai account --> https://api.ai
-2. create new App
-3. set up intents and entities --> https://api.ai/blog/2015/11/09/SlotFilling

 # Backend and Heroku
 1. `git clone https://github.com/AdrianKrebs/facebook-chatbot-tutorial.git`